Minestrone Soup with Pasta Shapes

 Storing Minestrone Soup

-This Minestrone Soup can be stored in an airtight container in the refrigerator for up to 5 days, or for up to 3 months in the freezer.
+This Minestrone Soup can be stored in an airtight container in the fridge for up to 5 days, or freezer for up to 3 months.

 Like lots of soups, Minestrone is perfect for meal prepping for a quick weeknight dinner or a week’s worth of lunches.
 If making ahead, reduce the cooking time by 1 to 2 minutes after adding the pasta.
 It should finish cooking to al dente in the residual heat, without being overcooked and then getting mushy when stored in the broth for a few days.

-Looking for more easy soup recipes to satisfy the whole family?
+Looking for more kid-friendly soup recipes to satisfy the whole family?
 Try this Creamy Chicken Vegetable SoupIt’s a hearty and wholesome chicken soup, full of flavour.

 If you make this Minestrone Soup with Pasta Shapes, please leave a 🌟 star rating and a 📝 comment below.
 I love hearing how my recipes work for you and your family!
 Don’t forget to follow me on Facebook, Instagram and Pinterest too for more soup recipes for babies and toddlers, as well as the whole family.